Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

 "Yeah."
 Harry gave him a little smile.
 "Thanks."

 Tom's lips quirked upwards the tiniest bit and he inclined his head.
 "You're welcome."

-"If you two are quite through," Voldemort sneered, his voice cold with irritation, "I want to know what happened with Dumbledore!
+"If you two are quite through," Voldemort said, his voice cold with irritation, "I want to know what happened with Dumbledore.
 What did the old man do?"